piku/piku/docs/INSTALL.md

 > This is **EXPERIMENTAL** and may not work at all.

 ### Raspbian Wheezy/Jessie

+> **Warning:**
+> Wheezy and Jessie are no longer supported and these instructions are kept for reference purposes only.

 Since Raspbian's Go compiler is version 1.0.2, we need something more up-to-date.